luigibrb/Bayesian-penalized-spline-application/README.md

 # Bayesian-penalized-spline-application
-An R application of "Bayesian Analysis for Penalized Spline Regression Using WinBUGS" by Crainiceanu et al. (2015)
+An R application of "Bayesian Analysis for Penalized Spline Regression Using WinBUGS" by Crainiceanu, Ruppert, Wand (2015)